Origami is an extension of JavaScript expressions that facilitates:

-- Traversing paths into trees of data or files
+- Traversing paths into data or files

 - Creating text content using templates